Dosage

 How does a single-channel automatic pipette work?

-Practical applications of single-channel automatic pipette
+Practical applications of the single-channel automatic pipette

-- PCR (polymerase chain reaction) related work – the pipette is used to precisely dispense reaction mixtures such as buffers, enzymes, and DNA/RNA samples.
+- PCR (polymerase chain reaction) related work – the pipette is used to precisely dispense reaction mixtures such as buffers, enzymes and DNA/RNA samples.

 - Preparation of solutions and standards – thanks to the ability to precisely dose even the smallest volumes, the pipette enables the creation of precise working solutions.